For more information on the Regional Food Bank or to ask a question not listed below please contact us at firstname.lastname@example.org

 Tell me more about these member agencies…

-To be members of the Food Bank, agencies must be not-for-profit, 501(c)(3) organizations serving the ill, needy, or infants.
-They must serve free meals or provide free food packages to the needy, and have proper facilities for storage, cooking, and food handling.
+To be members of the Food Bank, agencies must be not-for-profit, 501(c)(3) organizations serving people in need.
+They must serve free meals or provide free food packages, and have proper facilities for storage, cooking, and food handling.
 The Food Bank monitors these agencies on a regular basis to assure they handle food in a safe, sanitary manner.
 Emergency feeding programs (food pantries, soup kitchens, and emergency shelters) which are members of the Food Bank provide monthly statistics on the number of people they serve.

 Tell me more about your operations…